mjhasbach/github-star/readme.md

 Star all of the dependencies in a NPM or Bower package file on GitHub.

 * object `opt` - An options object
-    * string `jsonPath` - A path to a NPM or Bower package file
+    * string `depsPath` - A path to a NPM, Bower, or Meteor package file
     * boolean [`dependencies`] - If false, dependencies will not be starred
     * boolean [`devDependencies`] - If false, devDependencies will not be starred
-    * boolean [`isBower`] - If true or the file name in `jsonPath` is "bower.json", it will be treated as a bower package file, otherwise it will be treated as a npm package file
+    * boolean [`isBower`] - If true or the file name in `depsPath` is "bower.json", it will be treated as a bower package file, otherwise it will be treated as a npm package file
     * boolean [`skipSelf`] - Skip repos belonging to `username` if true
     * array{string} [`skippedAuthors`] - Authors to skip
     * array{string} [`skippedRepos`] - Repos to skip